A Case of Exponential Convergence Rates for SVM: INTRODUCTION

-\subsection{Exponential convergence rates}
+\subsection{Exponential Convergence Rates}

-On the one hand, calibration inequalities \eqref{eq:calibration} are appealing, as they allow to directly cast rates derived on the surrogate problem to rates on the original problem.
+On the one hand, calibration inequalities \eqref{svm:eq:calibration} are appealing, as they allow casting directly rates derived on the surrogate problem to rates on the original problem.
 On the other hand, because~$\psi$ has to be concave, rates in $O(n^{-r})$ on the surrogate problem can not be cast as better rates on the original problem, corresponding to the optimal inequalities where $\psi(x) = cx$ for some $c > 0$, Yet, one can find cases where the sign of $\eta$ can be estimated much faster than $\eta$ itself, even when this sign is estimated with surrogate methods.

-In particular, \cite{Mammen1999} \citep[see also][]{Massart2006} introduced the following condition.
+Most works that prove faster convergence rates are based on a specific derivation, which consists in relating the classification excess of risk with some power of the supremum norm.
+More specifically, \cite{Mammen1999} \citep[see also][]{Massart2006} introduced the following condition.